mcsoini/symenergy/docs/source/index.rst

 SymPy provides a framework for the structured solution of cost-optimization of energy systems using the standard Lagrange multiplier approach.
 The result consists in the close-form analytical solutions to the optimization problem.
-For example, the energy production from a power plant is expressed as :math:`p=p\left(\mathbf{p}\right)`, i.e. as a function of the vector of parameters :math:`\mathbf{p}`.
+For example, the energy production from a power plant is expressed as a function of the vector of symbolic parameters.
 These solutions are evaluated for certain parameters in order to identify relevant constraint combinations.

 ============
 Installation
 ============

+``pip install symenergy``

+.. _label_example_minimal:

 ============
 Publication
 ============

-* M. C. Soini *et al.*, Does bulk electricity storage assist wind and solar in replacing dispatchable power production?, Energy Economics, [https://doi.org/10.1016/j.eneco.2019.104495](https://doi.org/10.1016/j.eneco.2019.104495).
+  * \M. C. Soini *et al.*, Does bulk electricity storage assist wind and solar in replacing dispatchable power production?, Energy Economics, `<https://doi.org/10.1016/j.eneco.2019.104495>`_.

 .. _label_example_minimal: